-We plan to initiate a single Phase 3 clinical trial of vonoprazan to assess the healing of erosive esophagitis and relief of heartburn, and the maintenance of healing of erosive esophagitis and relief of heartburn in the fourth quarter of 2019.
-Our IND for vonoprazan in erosive esophagitis was accepted by the FDA in September 2019.
+We plan to conduct a single Phase 3 clinical trial of vonoprazan to assess the healing of erosive esophagitis and relief of heartburn, and the maintenance of healing of erosive esophagitis and relief of heartburn.
+We submitted an IND to the FDA in August 2019, and, following acceptance, we plan to initiate the clinical trial in the fourth quarter of 2019.